Assessment of COVID-19 hospitalization forecasts from a simplified SIR model: Abstract

 \section{Abstract}

 We propose the SH model, a simplified version of the well-known SIR compartmental model of infectious diseases.
-With optimized parameters and initial conditions, this time-invariant two-parameter two-dimensional model is able to fit COVID-19 hospitalization data over several months with high accuracy (mean absolute percentage error below 15\%).
-Moreover, we observed that, when the model is trained on a suitable two-week period around the hospitalization peak for Belgium, it forecasts the subsequent three-month decrease with mean absolute percentage error below 10\%.
-However, when it is trained in the increase phase, it is less successful at forecasting the subsequent evolution.
+With optimized parameters and initial conditions, this time-invariant two-parameter two-dimensional model is able to fit COVID-19 hospitalization data over several months with high accuracy (e.g., the root relative squared error is below 10\% for Belgium over the period from 2020-03-15 to 2020-07-15).
+Moreover, we observed that, when the model is trained on a suitable three-week period around the first hospitalization peak for Belgium, it forecasts the subsequent two months with mean absolute percentage error (MAPE) under 4\%.
+We repeated the experiment for each French department and found 14 of them where the MAPE was below 20\%.
+However, when the model is trained in the increase phase, it is less successful at forecasting the subsequent evolution.